 What's looking great in October?

-for example (above).
+Take Asters, for example (above).
 They are just peaking, so we should learn something from them about colour and contrast.
 On a grey, cloudy day the vibrant purples, mauves and deep magenta pinks of Michaelmas daisies stand out like blazing fires on bonfire night.
-During the mild weather we are currently enjoying, Asters are smothered in bees, hoverflies and even butterflies.
+During mild autumn weather, Asters are smothered in bees, hoverflies and even butterflies.
 They provide vital fodder which could make the difference between life and death for small creatures.

-.
-Those sunny characters that make gardens sparkle all through the autumn.
+The vibrant yellows of tall, stately wonders including Rudbeckia, Helenium and Helianthus can often keep going right through autumn, making the season sparkle.
 Who would want to miss the swathes of gold swaying in the October breeze?

 Lower level stars

-These, and many more, valuable low-growing perennials will keep flowering for many weeks to come.
-Indeed, many gardeners find October to be their most rewarding month of the year as the muted light makes for brilliant colours.
+These, and many more, valuable low-growing perennials will keep flowering for months on end.
+Many gardeners find October to be their most rewarding month of the year as the muted light makes for brilliant colours.

 The berry best of the season

-Then there are Hawthorn trees which seem to have more red berries than usual this year.
-A combination of hot, dry weather followed by a mild start to autumn.
-Or some say its a prediction of snow to come in winter.
+Then there are Hawthorn trees which are smothered in red berries during the mellow months of the year.
+Especially if there has been dry, warm weather during summer, followed by a mild start to autumn.
+Some suggest this show of luscious berries can be a prediction of snow to come in winter.